mcubedsw/M3Foundation/README.md

 M3Foundation includes the following:

-- Simplified access for arrays and dictionaries
+- Safer access for arrays and dictionaries
-- performBlock:withSelector: methods
+- performBlock:withDelay: methods
 - Replace the implementation of a method on a single object
 - Bulk KVO operations
 - Simplified XML access
-- Conversion of predicates and expressions to and from XML
+- Conversion of predicates and expressions to and from XML representation
-- An Objective-C interface to the accessibility API
 - Value transformers for file sizes and CSV strings
-- A deterministic finite automata class
 - A NSOperation subclass for URL connections

 And more